Meta-analysis: Generalized pairwise modelling framework

-An approach that has been tried since the late 1990s is the implementation of the multiple three-treatment closed-loop analysis.
-This has not been popular because the process rapidly becomes overwhelming as network complexity increases.
-Development in this area was then abandoned in favor of the Bayesian and multivariate frequentist methods which emerged as alternatives.
+An approach that has been explored since the late 1990s is the implementation of multiple three-treatment closed-loop analysis.
+However, this approach has not gained popularity because the process quickly becomes overwhelming as the complexity of the network increases.
+Development in this area was subsequently abandoned in favor of Bayesian and multivariate frequentist methods, which emerged as alternative approaches.
 Very recently, automation of the three-treatment closed loop method has been developed for complex networks by some researchers as a way to make this methodology available to the mainstream research community.
 This proposal does restrict each trial to two interventions, but also introduces a workaround for multiple arm trials: a different fixed control node can be selected in different runs.
 It also utilizes robust meta-analysis methods so that many of the problems highlighted above are avoided.
 Further research around this framework is required to determine if this is indeed superior to the Bayesian or multivariate frequentist frameworks.
 Researchers willing to try this out have access to this framework through a free software.